-- Background/context to the research; - Description of the current standard of care; - Research question or problem to be solved; - Thorough description of proposed research/method(s): and - Potential for impact/path to implementation.
+- Background/context to the research; - Description of the current standard of care: - Research question or problem to be solved; - Thorough description of proposed research/method(s); and - Potential benefit to patients/impact on the field.

 Bullet points are acceptable to highlight key points.
 Please use plain English while avoiding acronyms, scientific jargon and technical, field-specific terms unless a short explanation is added.
-Short sentences with easy sentence constructions are advisable
+Short sentences with easy sentence constructions are advisable.